Thank You for Your Service (2017 film): Filming

 Principal photography on the film began on February 9, 2016, in Atlanta, Georgia.
 In March 2016, it filmed at the Gwinnett Place Mall in Duluth, Georgia.

 Release

 The film had its world premiere at the Heartland Film Festival on October 15, 2017, and was theatrically released in the United States on October 27, 2017.

+Home media

+Thank You for Your Service was released on Digital on January 9, 2018, and on Blu-ray and DVD on January 23, 2018, By Universal Pictures Home Entertainment.

 Promotion

-On October 20, 2017, Universal and DreamWorks announced a partnership with Chinese-owned AMC Theatres to give more than 10,000 free tickets to the film to veterans and service members.
+On October 20, 2017, Universal and DreamWorks announced a partnership with AMC Theatres to give more than 10,000 free tickets to the film to veterans and service members.

 Reception

 Box office

 In the United States and Canada, Thank You for Your Service was released alongside Jigsaw and Suburbicon, and was projected to gross around $5 million from 2,054 theaters in its opening weekend.
 It ended up debuting to $3.7 million, finishing 6th at the box office, and marking the second straight week Teller was featured in a well-received but underperforming biopic, following Only the Brave.
 In its second weekend it grossed $2.3 million, dropping 40%, and finishing 7th at the box office.